jozefRudy/performanceMonitor/README.md

 # performanceMonitor
-monitor performance of trading strategies
+application to monitor performance of trading strategies

+react/typescript + d3 on frontend and spring java on backend